MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/migration-to-sp-profiles.md

 ### Create Profiles (Required)

-Use [Profiles REST API](/rest/api/power-bi/) with the service principal you created to create one profile for each application [subtenant](pbi-glossary.md#subtenant).
+Use [Profiles REST API](/rest/api/power-bi/) with the service principal you created to create one profile for each customer.

-It's a good idea to save a mapping of each data tenant ID with its corresponding profile ID in your database.
+It's a good idea to save a mapping of each data customer ID with its corresponding profile ID in your database.
 You'll need this mapping later to make API calls with the tenant profile.

 ### Organize your workspaces